martlaak-gmail/flickrsync/README.md

 # flickrsync

-Sync folder of photos/videos to [Filckr](www.flickr.com) set of the same name
+Sync folder of photos/videos with [Filckr](www.flickr.com) set of the same name

 ## Requirements